 Upgrade Temps

 Temps includes a self-upgrade command that downloads the latest release from GitHub, verifies its checksum, and replaces the binary atomically.
-Database migrations run automatically on the next restart.
+Database migrations run automatically on the next restart — or, for production and large databases, apply them as an explicit step with temps migrate before restarting.

 Check your current version